Quick Verdict

 Custom OTT Platform Development

-- OTT technology itself is a core product or competitive advantage
+- The platform technology itself is your core product or competitive IP

-- You require highly specialized or non-standard workflows
+- You require highly specialised or non-standard workflows no platform supports

-- You have access to strong in-house engineering and DevOps teams
+- You have strong in-house engineering and DevOps teams with OTT experience

-- Increased operational risk during scaling or live traffic spikes
+- Operational risk is highest during live traffic spikes without battle-tested infrastructure

 Who is this comparison for ?